openstack-archive/solum/CONTRIBUTING.rst

    https://bugs.launchpad.net/solum

-For tips to help with running unit tests and funcitonal tests on your code,
+For tips to help with running unit tests and functional tests on your code,
 see:

    https://wiki.openstack.org/wiki/Solum/Testing